Saxon116/fractol/README.md

 # fractol
 Second graphics project at 42.
+Rendering different kinds of fractals.